Celebrate your four-legged friends by becoming a BARK Ranger!

 Being a Bark Ranger is serious business!
 In order to become a Bark Ranger, you will need to make a pledge to follow Frederick County Park’s guidelines for pets, being good advocates for our pet policies, and making sure to clean up pet waste.
 These policies are important because they help preserve the delicate ecosystems of the parks and to protect the land for future generations.

-After taking the Bark Ranger pledge, you will be awarded a special gift to wear proudly, while exploring our great parks.
+After taking the Bark Ranger pledge, bring your pledge to a Park Ranger or to our main office and you will be awarded a special gift to wear proudly, while exploring our great parks.

 B.A.R.K. stands for: